-path-to-patch Specifies the path to the patch that you want to add, for example,
+path-to-patch Specifies the path to the patch that you want to add, for example, more information, see patchadd(1M).

 You can specify multiple patches with the patchadd -M option.
-For more
+For f.
+On the current Solaris release for x86 systems, pack the x86 boot archive.